Catalina Cuellar-Gempeler

-Catalina Cuellar Gempeler (born August 25, 1984) is a Colombian microbial ecologist and marine microbiologist, currently teaching and doing research at Humboldt State University.
-Her research focuses mainly on understanding microbial meta-community and eco-evolutionary dynamics.
-The Catalina Cuellar-Gempeler lab is currently focused on studying the interactions between hosts and their microbial communities.
-The lab's main emphasis is on the microbes used in digestion in the Californian and Eastern, carnivorous pitcher plants.
-In March 2021, Cuellar-Gempeler was awarded an Early Career grant for $1 million by the National Science Foundation.
+Catalina Cuellar-Gempeler (1984-) is a Colombian microbial ecologist and marine microbiologist, currently an associate professor at Cal Poly Humboldt.
+Her research focuses on understanding microbial metacommunity dynamics, eco-evolutionary dynamics, and ecosystem dynamics.
+Her research group, the CGlab uses host associated microbial communities as a model system to understand how processes of community assembly result in patterns of diversity and function.
+The lab's main emphasis is on the microbes used in digestion in the Californian and Eastern carnivorous pitcher plants.
+In March 2021, Cuellar-Gempeler was awarded an Early Career grant of $1 million by the National Science Foundation.

 Early life and education

-Cuellar-Gempeler was born on August 25, 1984 in Bogota, Colombia.
+Cuellar-Gempeler was born on August 25, 1984, in Bogotá, Colombia.
 She is the oldest of three children.
-Her father Carlos Cuellar is a Colombian, gastroenterologist in Bogota, while her mother, Emilia Gempeler, of Swiss descent, is a senior occupational health nurse.
-As a young child, and teenager, Cuellar-Gempeler attended Helvetia school, a private multilingual (Spanish, German, French) Swiss school located in Suba, Bogotá, Colombia.
+Her father Carlos Cuellar Cubides is a Colombian gastroenterologist in Bogotá, while her mother, Emilia Gempeler, of Swiss descent, is a senior occupational health nurse.
+As a young child and teenager, Cuellar-Gempeler attended Helvetia school, a private multilingual (Spanish, German, French) Swiss school located in Suba, Bogotá, Colombia.
+As a child, she marveled at the diversity and beauty of the colombian country side, spending weekends and school breaks in Sasaima (Cundinamarca) with her maternal grandparents.
+Soon after her high school graduation, Cuellar-Gempeler started her studies at University of the Andes in Bogotá, graduating with both a B.Sc. in biology and a B.Sc. in microbiology in 2008.
+During her studies, Cuellar-Gempeler was an outstanding student, who thrived in all subjects ranging from cellular biology to chemistry and physics.
 Cuellar-Gempeler showed an interest in microbes early on while on a field trip to Sierra Nevada del Cocuy in Colombia.
-When she was back home from this field trip she couldn’t stop thinking about the microbes living around her, whose lives unfold much quicker than human lives do.
-Soon after her high-school graduation, Catalina started her studies at Universidad de Los Andes in Bogota, graduating with both a B.Sc. in biology and a B.Sc. in microbiology in 2008.
-During college, Catalina was an outstanding student, who thrived in all subjects ranging from Cellular biology to Chemistry and Physics.
+When she was back home from this field trip she couldn’t stop thinking about the microbes living around her, who have much shorter lifespans than humans.
 She attended graduate school at the University of Texas at Austin where she earned a PhD in integrative biology.
-Catalina's PhD thesis focused on ecological and evolutionary processes driving crustacean-associated microbial communities.
-Specifically, her PhD project investigated the effects of fiddler crab on sediment bacteria in the Yucatán Peninsula, under the supervision of Pablo Munguia.
+Cuellar-Gempeler's PhD thesis focused on ecological and assembly processes driving crustacean-associated microbial communities.

 Academic career

-After obtaining her Ph.D. in 2015, Cuellar-Gempeler was hired as a post-doctoral scholar at Florida State University for two years.
-In 2018, she and her husband moved to Humboldt State University in Aracata, California, where she is an assistant professor.
-Cuellar-Gempeler created the Catalina Cuellar-Gempeler lab where she investigates the functioning and assembly of microbial communities hosted by animals and plants.
-The lab's main research themes comprise Ecological theory, Microbiology and Natural History.
+After obtaining her PhD in 2016, Cuellar-Gempeler was hired as a post-doctoral scholar at Florida State University for two years, where she began working with carnivorous pitcher plants and their associated microbial communities.
+In 2018, she and her husband moved to Humboldt State University in Arcata, California, where she is now an associate professor.
+The Cuellar-Gempeler lab or CGLab investigates the functioning and assembly of microbial communities hosted by animals and plants.
+The lab's main research themes comprise ecological theory, microbiology and natural history.